Jbleezy/BO1-Reimagined/README.md

 * 007EF7D0 - iprintln address (try it out)
 * Allow melee while ADS with a sniper scope
 * Add space between grenades on HUD (CG_OFFHAND_WEAPON_ICON_FRAG - 103 and CG_OFFHAND_WEAPON_ICON_SMOKEFLASH - 104)
+* Make it so you can queue another shot on non-auto weapons by pressing the fire button during the fire time of the current shot (similar to BO3)

 ## SPECIAL THANKS:
 * **_WARDOG_** - co-developer